Celestin-17/IMSystem/README.md

 The system offers real-time insights into product and stock levels, sales records with automatically generated invoices and the ability to track and manage supplier and employee information.

-The program operates on 2 User Access Levels: ADMIN and Employee.
+The program operates on 2 User Access Levels: Admin and Employee.

 Employees have a separate dashboard with limited access, allowing them only to record sales and update their personal account settings such as email, phone number, and password.